 President von Weizsaecker has said: The German question is open as long as the Brandenburg Gate is closed.
-Today I say: As long as this gate is closed, as long as this scar of a wall is permitted to stand, it is not the German question alone that remains open, but the question of freedom for all mankind.
+Today I say: As long as this gate is closed, as long as this scar of a wall is permitted to stand, it is not the German question alone that remains open, but the question of mankind itself that remains open.
+Yet I do not come here to lament.
+For I find in Berlin a message of hope -- even, in the shadow of this wall, a message of triumph.